 The Hope Centre is a non-profit organisation based in Halesowen, West Midlands.
-They provide a welcoming environment open to those in need, assisting by supporting, befriending and serving in whatever way possible to alleviate distress, poverty and loneliness.
-They operate on the system that every person who enters the centre is in a unique situation and therefore has individual needs.
-The aim is to provide support in whatever they can at their point of need.
-The partnership between IGF and The Hope Centre began in 2016 and contributions have comprised of an ICT suite for those without access computer or internet, a day trip for local children to the beach, funding during difficult financial times, as well as a monthly donation and food package drops.
+They provide a welcoming environment open to those in need, assisting by supporting, befriending and serving visitors to alleviate distress, poverty and loneliness.
+They operate on the system that every person who enters the centre is in a unique situation and therefore require tailored support.
+The partnership between IGF and The Hope Centre began in 2016 and contributions have comprised of an ICT suite for those without access computer or internet, a day trip for local children to the beach, funding during difficult financial times, as well as monthly donations and food package drops.

-Wyre Forest Nightstop is a charity providing temporary emergency accommodation to young people aged 11-25 in the Wyre Forest and South Worcestershire districts.
+Wyre Forest Nightstop is a charity providing temporary emergency accommodation to young people aged 11-25 in the Wyre Forest and South Worcestershire district.

-Franche Community Church, Kidderminster, has an established Food Bank which provides a service to the wider community with emergency food packed with items for two to three days depending on people's circumstances.
-They are distributed to individuals and families as recommended by several local agencies they partner with in helping people who require support for a variety of reasons.
+Wyre Forest Food Bank (formerly known as Franche Community Church Food Bank), Kidderminster, has an established Food Bank, which provides a service to the wider community with emergency food packed with items for two to three days depending on people's circumstances.
+They are distributed to individuals and families as recommended by several local agencies they partner with in helping people who are struggling to affford essentials.
 IGF support with monthly donations to supply food and household goods for their food bank.